With God on Our Side (song): Lyrics

-Dylan added an additional verse about the Vietnam War for live versions in the 1980s (one which was recorded by The Neville Brothers) that ran thus:
+Dylan added an additional verse, written by Aaron Neville, about the Vietnam War for live versions in the 1980s (which was recorded by The Neville Brothers) that ran thus:

 The words from the song "whether Judas Iscariot had God on his side" inspired Tim Rice to write the lyrics of Jesus Christ Superstar from Judas's perspective.

-Controversy concerning plagiarism
+Allegation of plagiarism

 The melody of "With God on Our Side" is essentially identical to the traditional Irish folk song "The Merry Month of May", which was also used by Dominic Behan in his song "The Patriot Game".
-The opening verse is also similar to the second verse of Behan's song, in which the narrator gives his name and age.
-Behan criticized Dylan publicly by claiming the melody as an original composition.
-Behan took the view that the provenance of Dylan's entire body of work must be questioned.
-Behan exercised the same folk tradition as Dylan in writing the song, having himself borrowed the melody.
+The opening verse is also similar to the second verse of Behan's song in which the narrator gives his name and age.
+Behan criticized Dylan publicly by claiming the melody as an original composition and took the view that the provenance of Dylan's entire body of work must consequently be questioned.
+Critic Sean Wilentz suggested that Dylan had operated in the same folk tradition as Behan had in writing the song and borrowing the melody.
+Furthermore, at the 1963 Newport Folk Festival, Dylan himself acknowledged that he was inspired to write the song after hearing a rendition of "The Patriot Game" sung by Liam Clancy, acknowledging the origins of the song's melody.

 Incidents of censorship

-In a 1984 interview with David Barsamian, Anthony B. Herbert reported that while serving in the US Army during the Vietnam War, he was asked by a general to stop playing a record containing Joan Baez's version of "With God on Our Side", with the general describing Baez as "anti-military".
+In a 1984 interview with David Barsamian, Anthony B. Herbert reported that while serving in the U.S. Army during the Vietnam War, he was asked by a general to stop playing a record containing Joan Baez's version of "With God on Our Side," with the general describing Baez as "anti-military".

 Live recordings

 Dylan and Joan Baez performed the song as a duet at the Newport Folk Festival in July 1963 and July 1964, and their July 27, 1963 performance was released on Newport Broadside: Topical Songs at the Newport Folk Festival 1963 (Vanguard VSD-79144).
-The liner notes by Stacy Williams mention Dominic Behan's "Patriot Game", which Williams points out that Behan had borrowed from the traditional "The Merry Month of May".
+The liner notes mention Dominic Behan's "The Patriot Game", pointing out that Behan had borrowed the melody from the traditional "The Merry Month of May".
 Another live recording of Dylan and Baez performing "With God on Our Side", recorded on October 31, 1964, can be found on the album The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall, released in 2004.

 A rare post-1960s performance of the song, recorded on November 4, 1975, with extra lyrics, was included on the bonus disc in the box set The Rolling Thunder Revue: The 1975 Live Recordings (2019).
 Conversely, Dylan's performance of the song on the album Bob Dylan Unplugged, released in 1995, significantly omits verses about the Germans and the Holocaust, and the Russians and the Cold War.